 Create Your Own Definition of Success

 And finally, success may look different to you, and that’s OK.
-A couple of years ago, I was so busy with the day job that I barely had time for my business.
+A couple of years ago, I was so busy with my day job that I barely had time for my business.
 I wanted to do something consistently for my audience to provide value.
 That’s how the idea for my #jesspicks newsletter was born.
 I feel successful as long as I get an issue out every week.
 It doesn’t matter if it goes to 50 people or 500 people.
 What matters is that I’m doing something that I love and that helps others.

 So there you have it, my friends: a few of my best-kept productivity secrets.
 Do you have any to share?
 I’d love to hear them!